The name of all the tools that can be used to produce or run wasm code.

 - Textual code format organized as a Lisp program.
 WebAssembly has two textual representations, one in s-expression, the other in so-called linear procedural.

 (func $addTwo (param i32 i32) (result i32)

 (export "addTwo" (func $addTwo)))

 - Abbreviation for WebAssembly.
-Written in lowercase and not capitalized except at the beginning of a sentence like here.
+Written in lowercase the first letter capitalized.

 - MVP (Minimal Viable Product)

 - Minimum viable product for wasm to be usable by an application.
 You will often encounter this term in the documentation and it refers to the current implementation in browsers while waiting for a more complete product.
 MVP has possibilities equivalent to those of Asm.js.

 - Tool suite for wasm which includes: wast2wasm, wasmdump, wasm-interp, wastr-desugar, wasm-link.

 - Abbreviation for "WebAssembly Text Format", wasm text format.
 It is not an acronym and is not written in capitals.
 The wast file contains an s-expression and has the .wast extension.

 Many tools produce binary code from wast code: wast2wasm which can also display it in linear format, wasm-interp which interprets it, binaryen, the LLVM backend.